Looking for AWS ParallelCluster (PC)?

-In this tutorial we will show you how to set up and launch an HPC cluster using AWS Parallel Computing Service (PCS).
-You will use the command line tools, AWS CLI, and AWS console to create a cluster.
-This will use a number of .yaml files that describe the stack and are inputs for AWS CloudFormation.
-We will then launch a GPU-accelerated head node that can spawn EC2 compute node instances linked with EFA networking capabilities.
+Use the command line tools, AWS CLI, and the AWS console to create a cluster.
+The workflow uses several .yaml files that describe the stack and serve as inputs for AWS CloudFormation.
+The result is a GPU-accelerated head node that can spawn EC2 compute node instances linked with EFA networking.

 Tutorial

-Please reference the official AWS PCS Getting Started guide for more information.
-This tutorial follows the official tutorial linked above, with a few minor changes.
-If something is unclear, please check the official tutorial.
+For additional context, see the official AWS PCS Getting Started guide.
+This tutorial follows the official guide with a few minor changes; refer to it if anything is unclear.

 1. Create VPC and Subnets

-To create a new stack for the cluster's VPC and Subnets using the CloudFormation console, please use the following template:
+Create a new stack for the cluster's VPC and subnets using the CloudFormation console with the following template:

 0-pcs-cluster-cloudformation-vpc-and-subnets.yaml